Refueling in space

 Approximately 45% of the soil mass of the moon is made of oxygen.

 Humanity is going back to the moon, this time to stay.
 The main obstacle to this amazing endeavour is the extraordinary cost of transporting mass from Earth to the lunar surface.
 Shipping anything from earth to the lunar surface is estimated at a staggering cost of several hundreds of thousands of dollars per kilogram, turning any long-term mission close to economically unviable.
-Most of the weight of a rocket is its propellant, which comprises of fuel (methane or hydrogen) and oxidizer (oxygen).
-Oxygen accounts for approximately 75% of the propellant weight.
+Most of the weight of a rocket is its propellant, comprised of fuel (methane or hydrogen) and oxidizer (oxygen) in most upcoming transportation systems.
+Oxygen accounts for over 75% of the propellant’s weight.

-Helios is developing technologies to extract oxygen from lunar soil, providing essential rocket fuel oxidizer, reducing the cost of future space missions.
+Helios is developing technologies to extract oxygen from the lunar regolith, providing essential rocket fuel oxidizer, reducing the cost of future space activities.

 (Mass percentage of various elements on the lunar surface)